geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex2_Manage_Users_and_Groups.md

 13. On the **Holly Dickson added to Active users** page, under the **User details** section, select **Show** next to the password to verify Holly's password is **Pa55w.rd** and then select **Close.**

-	**Note:** If you accidentally entered a different password, then once you return to the **Active users** page, you will need to select the **Reset a password** icon (the key icon that appears when you hover over Holly's account) to change her password to the correct value.
+	**Note:** If you accidentally entered a different password, then once you return to the **Active users** page, you must select the **Reset a password** icon (the key icon that appears when you hover over Holly's account) to change her password to **Pa55w.rd**.

-14. Remain logged into the domain controller VM with the Microsoft 365 admin center open in your browser for the next task.
+14. Remain logged into LON-DC1 with the **Microsoft 365 admin center** open in your browser for the next task.

 ### Task 2 – Create and Manage Groups